 Polyethylene Terephthalate (PET)

 Polyethylene Terephthalate, or PET, is a widely used resin for food packaging.
 It is the second most widely used plastic for this type of application.
-You find them in liter soda bottles, salad dressing bottles, jars of peanut butter, and nearly every type of plastic food container you can imagine.
+PET is found in liter soda bottles, salad dressing bottles, peanut butter jars, and nearly every type of plastic food container you can imagine.

 That has led to its widespread use, even after recycling, because PET is safe when it touches food.
-It is biologically inert, which means the stuff has no reaction to anything it touches when ingested, when handled with bare skin, and when inhaled.
-It’s also a stable resin, so it won’t break down in the presence of food or beverages, it has excellent corrosion resistance, and repels most microorganisms.
+It is biologically inert, which means the stuff has no reaction to anything it touches when ingested, handled with bare skin, or inhaled.
+It’s also a stable resin, so it won’t break down in the presence of food or beverages.
+It has excellent corrosion resistance and repels most microorganisms.

 Polypropylene (PP)

-Another type of common plastic that is widely used in the food and beverage industry is polypropylene or PP. You probably have some PP plastic food containers in your fridge or cupboards right now!
-It’s commonly used to produce reusable food storage containers, like Tupperware.
+Another common plastic widely used in the food and beverage industry is polypropylene (PP).
+You probably have some PP plastic food containers in your fridge or cupboards right now!
+PP is commonly used to produce reusable food storage containers, like Tupperware.
 It’s also in plastic food containers and bins, such as ice cream and yogurt containers.

-PP (Polypropylene) plastics are inert and stable plastics just like PET plastics.
-So they don’t pose a health risk to users, and it doesn’t interact with liquids, acids, and bases — making them great for a wide range of foods.
+PP (Polypropylene) plastics are inert and stable, just like PET plastics.
+So, they don’t pose a health risk to users and don’t interact with liquids, acids, and bases—making them great for a wide range of foods.
 PP plastics (one of the most commonly recycled plastics) are also a food-safe material.
-It also has a high melting point, allowing it to be reused and heated.
+They also have a high melting point, allowing them to be reused and heated.

 High-Density Polyethylene (HDPE)

-One food-safe plastic you can commonly find in households is HDPE.
+HDPE is a food-safe plastic commonly found in households.
 You see it in the juice and drink aisles of your groceries as the plastic bottles containing your favorite libations.
-It is also used frequently in the production of high quality food buckets used in schools, food concessionaires, and restaurants.
+It is also frequently used in the production of high-quality food buckets used in schools, food concessionaires, and restaurants.

-HDPE resins are ideal for producing food and beverage containers that require very low moisture absorption as well as high chemical resistance.
-So it’s typically used to hold drinks.
-Bonus: HDPE containers don’t leech coloring or chemicals into their contents, meaning they can hold beverages, stably, for quite a while.
+HDPE resins are ideal for producing food and beverage containers that require very low moisture absorption and high chemical resistance.
+So, they’re typically used to hold drinks.
+Bonus: HDPE containers don’t leech coloring or chemicals into their contents, meaning they can hold beverages stably for quite a while.

 Low-Density Polyethylene (LDPE)

-Similar, but less rigid and durable than the HDPE plastics is the LDPE resin.
-So they are favored for applications in which you want the packaging to be more ductile — think ketchup and mustard squeeze bottles, plastic wrap for veggie and meat products, six-pack rings, and so forth.
+The LDPE resin is similar to but less rigid and durable than the HDPE plastics.
+So, it is favored for applications in which you want the packaging to be more ductile—think ketchup and mustard squeeze bottles, plastic wrap for veggie and meat products, six-pack rings, and so forth.

-LDPE has excellent chemical resistance, impact resistance, and wear resistance, similar to HDPE plastics.
-And, they can preserve food products for a long without harmful materials and chemicals leaching into the food.
-Similarly, this also helps deter microorganisms from going through or multiplying within the contained foods and beverages.
+LDPE plastics, like HDPE plastics, have excellent chemical, impact, and wear resistance.
+They can also preserve food products for a long time without harmful materials and chemicals leaching into the food.
+Similarly, this helps deter microorganisms from entering or multiplying within the contained foods and beverages.

 Polycarbonate (PC)